1,629 related texts · 12 related myths · Page 2 of 34

 The story goes like this: A curious, and perhaps skeptical, idolater approaches Rabban Yoḥanan ben Zakai, a renowned Jewish sage.
 He's puzzled by the ritual of the Red Heifer (Para...

-And one powerful image used to describe this cycle is the idea of a "cup of terror."
-The Midrash (rabbinic interpretive commentary), specifically Bereshit Rabbah, a collection of r...
+One powerful image used to describe this cycle is the idea of a "cup of terror."
+The Midrash (rabbinic interpretive commentary), specifically Bereshit Rabbah, a collection of rabbi...